dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 14. Use Tailwind classes as much as possible

 Always try to use Tailwind classes for simple styles both inside the `class` attribute and custom styles.
 It helps to keep the code closer to the HTML and the stylesheets more organized.
-As a result, it's much easier to tweak any styles in this way.
+As a result, it's much easier to tweak any style in this way.

 Using arbitrary classes is fine but if any classes are complex to read and understand, then it's better to use custom styles.